MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-card.md

 1. Start on a blank report page

-1. In the Visualizations pane, select the **Q&A**** icon.
+1. In the Visualizations pane, select the **Q&A** icon.

-   Power BI will create a Q&A visualization with a box for your question.
+   Power BI creates a Q&A visualization with a box for you to "Ask a question about your data".

    :::image type="content" source="media/power-bi-visualization-card/power-bi-q-and-a-visualization.png" alt-text="Screenshot showing a new Q&A visualization with an 'Ask a question about your data' box.":::

 1. For example, type "Total Sales for Tina" in the question box.

-   The question box helps you with suggestions and restatements, and when you select **Total Sales for Tina Lassila (store DM)**, it displays the total number.
+   The question box helps you with suggestions and restatements.
+At this point, the entire **TotalSales** number is displayed until you further qualify it and select **Total Sales for Tina Lassila (store DM)**.

    :::image type="content" source="media/power-bi-visualization-card/power-bi-q-and-a-box.png" alt-text="Question box example.":::

-1. Select the icon to the right of the question box.
+1. Select the icon to the right of the question box to convert the Q&A visualization to a card visualization.

    :::image type="content" source="media/power-bi-visualization-card/power-bi-q-and-a-conversion.png" alt-text="Screenshot showing a Q&A visualization with the 'Turn this Q&A result into a standard visual' icon highlighted.":::

-Power BI converts the Q&A visualization to a card visualization.
-The card icon now shows as selected in the Visualizations pane.
+Power BI makes the conversion.
+Notice that the card icon is now highlighted in the Visualizations pane.

 :::image type="content" source="media/power-bi-visualization-card/power-bi-q-and-a-card.png" alt-text="Card example from question method.":::